maximilianh/cellBrowser/README.rst

 please contact us at cells@ucsc.edu.
 We are happy to add any dataset.

 This is a viewer for a static, precomputed layout.
-If you're looking for an interative layout, where you can move the cells around and run algorithsm interactively, try Chan-Zuckerberg's own cellxgene or Spring.
+If you're looking for an interative layout, where you can move the cells around and run some algorithms interactively, try Chan-Zuckerberg's own cellxgene or Spring.
-Another viewer is `Scope <http://scope.aertslab.org/>`_.
+A website with both datasets and some analysis is `Scope <http://scope.aertslab.org/>`_.

 Apart from labs at UCSC, UCSF and Gladstone who host their data at cells.ucsc.edu, other groups have setup their own cell browsers: